OpenDSA/OpenDSA/RST/en/RecurTutor/Trace.rst

 Whenever the return statement of the recursive call has no more work to do AFTER the recursive call, the function is said to be tail-recursive.

-The next visualization shows how we can use the
-Domino effect to recursively print the integers from 1 to N.

-.. inlineav:: recurTraceDmnPrntCON ss
-   :output: show

-This next visualization shows how we can use the Domino technique to recursively count the number of digits in an integer.

-.. inlineav:: recurTraceDmnCntCON ss
-   :output: show

 Towers of Hanoi